What is a Network? | Exploring Computer Networking Components

 This development began ARPANET, the precursor to what we now know as the Internet.

 In the Cold War, Arpanet centralized US military information.
 Later, the Internet evolved from Arpanet technology.
-Goal: Ensure accessible military information in a national attack.
+Goal: Ensure access to military information during a national attack.
 Thus, data could be readily available for defense.

 Arpanet usage expanded, and US institutions built remote nodes.
 Furthermore, Stanford Research Institute and the University of Utah participated.
 The first communication system used TCP/IP protocol as standard.
 Later on, this protocol became a networking norm.